 - Understand the root cause determination required for 8D problem Solving

-- Set up powerful quality tools for both data collection and analysis
+- Use powerful quality tools for both data collection and analysis